songchuanle-1/RET/README.md

-# code will release soon.
+# code will be released soon.